PrismLauncher/prismlauncher.org/src/wiki/installing/steam-deck.md

 ## Tips and Tricks

 - For the best experience, go ahead and enable `Start Minecraft maximized` and `Close PolyMC after game window opens` in the launcher's settings under the `Minecraft` tab.
 - Install a mod that enables controller support.
-See [Downloading Mods](../../getting-started/download-mods)
+See [Controller Support](../getting-started/controller-support)